CLSPhila/csource/Readme.md

 Source env vars from a file encrypted with [ccrypt](https://ccrypt.sourceforge.net/).

+Only works on linux, as far as I can tell.

 ## How to use

 Write your environment variables into a `.env` file as normal: